ArgonOutPlay/DP-evaluation/README.md

 # RAG evaluation
 - Main repository is [here](https://github.com/DCGM/semant-demo).

+### Evaluation
+- If you want to run evaluation script using deepeval with ollama, use this command: deepeval set-ollama deepseek-r1:1.5b

 ### Tips if something does not work
 - If "generateTests.py" Ollama mode does not work while generating to many questions, try to increase timeout (default 300s).
 - Both evaluate.py and generateTests.py require .env file.